sweichwald/tidybench/README.md

 Feel free to use our algorithms (AGPL-3.0 license).
 In fact, we encourage their use as baseline benchmarks and guidance of future algorithmic and methodological developments for structure learning from time series.

+*Note*: We are currently in the progress of migrating and polishing the algorithms `QRBS`, `SLARAC`, `LASAR`, `SELVAR` from their original versions that we used in the competition to a standalone version in this repository.

 ## What you get